ividyon/WitchyBND/README.md

 A successor to **Yabber**, the FromSoftware file format unpacker and serializer by TKGP, featuring a comprehensive rewrite, added features and comfort, and bundled contributions by the community.

 # Requirements
-The game archives need to be unpacked with [UXM Selective Unpacker](https://github.com/Nordgaren/UXM-Selective-Unpack) to access the files that Witchy can work with.
+The game archives need to be unpacked with [Nuxe](https://github.com/JKAnderson/Nuxe/releases) to access the files that Witchy can work with.

 WitchyBND should run out-of-the-box on Windows versions newer than Windows 8.

 * For older versions, WitchyBND's context menu integration may require [.NET Framework 4.6](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net46).
-* In case of unexpected issues, or if using Wine on Linux, [.NET Desktop Runtime 8.0](https://aka.ms/dotnet/8.0/windowsdesktop-runtime-win-x64.exe) may be necessary.
+* In case of unexpected issues, or if using Wine on Linux, [.NET Desktop Runtime 10.0](https://aka.ms/dotnet/10.0/windowsdesktop-runtime-win-x64.exe) may be necessary.

 # Updating WitchyBND